PaoloAlbanese/Mobile_Central_MP4/README.md

 ## UX

-There types of clientele sought are two :
+The types of clientele sought are two :

 * enthusiast mobiles users who are always up to date with latest technologies and fashonable items on the market, these are prepared to spend a substantial amount of money for a well rounded product.
 * common mobiles users who see the product more as a neccessity than a fancy thing to have; they will settle for a product that meet their minimal expectations with the least inpact on their finances.

-The website addresses the needs of both with a division in two main categories amd with a clear display of products from each in the landing page.
+The website addresses the needs of both with a division in two main categories amd with a clear display of products from each from the landing page.
 Product descriptions and reviews are available to allow customers to make an informed decision.
-Customers can make specific queries via contact form.
+Customers can make specific queries via the contact form.

 ### User Stories

 As a .. | I want to .. | So I can ..
  --- | --- | ---
-New customer | Immediately learn the nature of the business | Determine quickly if the product I seek can be found in the store
+New customer | Immediately identify the nature of the business | Determine quickly if the product I seek can be found in the store
-Potential customer | easily navigate through the site | Find quickly the desired product/related information Commited customer | easily and clearly be guided through the payment process | Finalize the transaction and secure the desired product
+Potential customer | Easily navigate through the site | Find quickly the desired product/related information Commited customer |Eeasily and clearly be guided through the payment process | Finalize the transaction and secure the desired product
-Potential customer | Avail of enough, to-the-point information on the merchandise | Make an informed decision on whether or not I should purchase a product
+Potential customer | Avail of to-the-point information on the merchandise | Make an informed decision on whether or not I should purchase a product
 New/Returning Customer | Send specific queries to the store owner | Obtain more information than what found on the website/Leave feedback on my experience with the site
 Registred User | Access my order history | Keep track of my expenses or resolve disputes Registred User | Have my cart persited between visits | Do without having to restart the entire process when I make a resolute decision to buy